equipe22/pymedext_core/README.md

 text input formated as txt, pymedext,biocxml,biocjson,fhir, or brat into pymedext, biocxml, biocjson, omop or brat.

-PyMedExt also includesn an easy way to define Annotator.
+PyMedExt also includes an easy way to define Annotator.
 ## Requirements
 ### Installation
 #### Using pip